ROCm/MIVisionX/model_compiler/README.md

 ### Trained Caffe Model conversion to AMD NNIR to OpenVX Graph

-1. Convert net.caffemodel into NNIR model using the following command
+* Step 1: Convert net.caffemodel into NNIR model using the following command

 ```
 	    % python caffe_to_nnir.py <net.caffeModel> <nnirOutputFolder> --input-dims n,c,h,w [--verbose 0|1]
 ```

-2. Compile NNIR model into OpenVX C code with CMakelists.txt for compiling and building inference library
+* Step 2: Compile NNIR model into OpenVX C code with CMakelists.txt for compiling and building inference library

 ```
 	    % python nnir_to_openvx.py <nnirModelFolder> <nnirModelOutputFolder>
 ```

-3. cmake and make the project inside the nnirModelOutputFolder
+* Step 3: cmake and make the project inside the nnirModelOutputFolder

 ```
 	    % cd nnirModelOutputFolder